-A new research paper by experts at Health Protection Scotland shows that HPV vaccination could ultimately protect against nine out of 10 cervical cancers.
+A new research paper by experts at Health Protection Scotland shows that HPV vaccination could ultimately protect against eight out of 10 cervical cancers.
 The study finds a current 90% drop in reported cases of HPV disease since the vaccine was introduced and a decrease in cervical cancers is expected within the next few years.

 This is even better than expected: it had been thought that the vaccine would protect against viruses responsible for between seven and eight out of 10 infections.

 “The two HPV types we were vaccinating against – HPV 16 and HPV 18 – cause about 70% to 80% of cervical cancers within Scotland but the vaccine has exceeded our expectations because it appears to have knocked out another three high-risk HPV types which cause about 10% of cervical cancer,” Dr Kevin Pollock at Health Protection Scotland told BBC Scotland.

 The vaccines protect against the virus types that cause 90% of cervical cancer cases.
 They are very effective, with efficacy against most of these strains of about 95%, so overall they can be expected to prevent about eight out of ten cases in fully vaccinated women, with the risk in other women also being reduced through population immunity.

 Dr Pollock said the fall in cases of HPV disease will lead to a significant drop in future cervical cancer cases and the experts hope to see a decrease in new cancer diagnoses within a year.

 The Scottish data adds to a growing body of evidence showing how effective HPV vaccines are in stopping the virus from spreading.